To worry or not to worry: Chronic, persistent cough in children

 You likely don’t need to see a doctor if your child is coughing but eating, drinking, and breathing as normal.
 A cough can sound worse than it is, especially when coughing up mucus, and they can be irritating at night, but they aren’t usually anything serious.
 Although, if there is wheezing or breathlessness, a rash or a high fever, or the cough doesn’t go away, the cough is more severe and you should seek medical advice.
 If your child continues to get coughs and infections or seems to be triggered by exercise or specific allergens, it is a good idea to see a doctor.

-Is your child having cough that you are worried about?
+Is your child experiencing a persistent cough that you are worried about?
 Contact Professor Habibi at his Top Doctors profile

 By Professor Parviz Habibi